 I should note here that pitch is a subjective/perceptual property of sound (that translates into audio).
 The electronics (whether analog or digital) found in vibrato pedals, however, act objectively.
 This discrepancy is worth noting before we begin.

 Musical pitch and notation are related to frequency, though not entirely linked.
-The fundamental frequency (the lowest frequency of a note being played by a tuned instrument) is generally the most linked to musical pitch.
+The fundamental frequency (the lowest frequency of a note played by a tuned instrument) is generally the most linked to musical pitch.

 A note with a higher fundamental frequency will be higher in pitch.
 A note with a lower fundamental frequency will be lower in pitch.